-The following table shows the gross value and local value of fishing by States.
-Because the value of materials used in the course of production is not available for all States, it is not possible to show a comparison of net values.
-Gross value of production is the value placed on recorded production at the
+The following table shows the gross value of fishing by States.
+As the value of materials used in the course of production is not available for all States, it is not possible to show a comparison of net values.
+Gross value of production is the value placed on recorded production at the wholesale price realised in the principal markets.
+In general, the 'principal markets' are the metropolitan markets in each State, although, in cases where commodities are consumed locally or where they become raw material for a secondary industry, these points are presumed to be the principal markets.
+Gross value includes marketing costs which were estimated at \$18.8 million for Australia for the year 1979-80.
+Details on marketing costs are not available for 1980-81.